lfit/releng-global-jjb/docs/jjb/lf-info-vote.rst

 Job counts the votes from the committers against a change to the INFO.yaml file

-If needed, will also check for a majority of tsc voters (not yet implemented)
+If needed, will also check for a majority of TSC voters (not yet implemented)

 Auto-merges the change on a majority vote.